 - It gives the ability to upload themes from a third-party, and even further customize the theme.

-- Plugins and widget can also be uploaded and activated at any point, without restriction.
+- Plugins and widgets can also be uploaded and activated at any point, without restriction.

 - It allows easy monetization of your site.
 On almost all types of add networks.

-- It gives permission to performs all functionalities as you wish.
+- It gives permission to perform all functionalities as you wish.

 - Its codes at the back-end can be accessed and manipulated anyhow.

 - Proper SEO can be done to make your site rank very well.

 - Can be used to build different types of sites, whether static or dynamic.

 - It may be expensive to host it on a server.
 But the privilege your get is worth it.

 - The service of a WordPress developer may be needed to customize it.
 You will have to pay for the services.